limbernie/limbernie.github.io/_posts/2018-07-31-google-ctf-beginners-quest-part-2.md

 ![hardlink](/assets/images/posts/google-ctf-beginners-quest-part-2/959dc85c.png)

-Hardlink is a link to the same file, same inode number (5).
+Hardlink is a link to the same file with the same inode number (5).
 You can see that `x` is also `setuid` to `poetry`.
-Hardlink is not enabled by default for security reason (at least on my GNU/Linux distribution), which you'll see later.
+Hardlink is not enabled by default for security reason (at least on my GNU/Linux distribution), which you'll see why later.
 You can temporarily enable it by setting:

 ```
 # echo 0 > /proc/sys/fs/protected_hardlinks